Messier 96

 Messier 96 (also known as M96 or NGC 3368) is an intermediate spiral galaxy about 31 million light-years away in the constellation Leo.

 Observational history and appearance

-It was discovered by French astronomer Pierre Méchain in 1781.
+M96 was discovered by French astronomer Pierre Méchain on March 20, 1781.
 After communicating his finding, French astronomer Charles Messier confirmed the finding four days later and added it to his catalogue of nebulous objects.

 Finding this object is burdensome with large binoculars.
 Ideal minimum resolution, in a good sky, is via a telescope of 25.4 cm aperture, to reveal its three-by-five-arcminute halo with a brighter core region.

 This complex galaxy is inclined by an angle of about 53° to the line of sight from the Earth, which is oriented at a position angle of 172°.